jlelong/LaTeX-Workshop-wiki/Remote.md

 See the comment: https://github.com/microsoft/vscode-remote-release/issues/6608#issuecomment-1112960548

-> you should only connect to VS Code servers that you trust.
+You should only connect to VS Code servers that you trust.
 So you should only connect to SSH machines that you trust and only create dev containers from definitions that you trust (i.e. **you should not use dev containers as a sandbox**).

 ## Using `code serve-web` behind a reverse proxy